joelhooks/inngest-resend-example/README.md

 A quick way to get postgres up and running is using [Neon](https://neon.tech/), which has a free tier and provides you with a URL that you can use to connect to your database by adding it to the `DATABASE_URL` env var.

+Technically the database is optional, but it's more useful to explore the example with a database in place.
+ALternatives to Neon include services like Heroku or similar that allow you to create a Postgres database.

 ### GitHub OAuth

 You'll need to setup a GitHub OAuth app to use this example.
 You can do that [here](https://github.com/settings/developers) for a personal account using `http://localhost:3000/api/auth/callback/github` as the callback URL by default.
 If you are configuring a different `localhost` port, you'll need to update the callback URL accordingly.
 Check [here for the GitHub provider configuration options](https://next-auth.js.org/providers/github).

-`next-auth` supports **many** providers, so if you'd like to explore more options to suit your needs.
+[]`next-auth` supports **many** providers](https://next-auth.js.org/providers/), so if you'd like to explore more options to suit your needs.

 ## What's next?
 How do I make an app with this?